slangberg/pokedex-nextjs/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000/pokedex](http://localhost:3000/pokedex) with your browser to see the pokedex layout

+Use the dpad to navigate between pokemon, and the navigation buttons below to see the various data about the current pokemon

+This app will have an ai version coming soon but right now focuses on the basics of